Taylor expansions and Castell estimates for solutions of stochastic differential equations driven by rough paths: Introduction

 \section{Introduction}

-In the early 40's, the classic theory of stochastic integration and stochastic differential equations (SDE for short) driven by Brownian motion was first established by K.\space Ito (\cite{Ito}).
-Since then, stochastic differential equations have been extensively explored in many articles.
-In particular, the stochastic Taylor series of the solution of the stochastic differential equations driven by Brownian motion was introduced by R. Azencott(\cite{Aze}) and G.\space Ben Arous (\cite{G.Ben}).
-A convergence result for the stochastic Taylor series was established on a non-empty time interval by Ben Arous, using the $L_{2}$ bound of iterated integrals of Brownian motion and a Borel-Cantelli type argument (also see Castell \cite{Cast}).
-This convergenence result has been extended in \cite{FB3} by F. Baudoin and X. Zhang to the stochastic differential equations driven by fractional Brownian motion with Hurst parameter $H>1/2$, using both a path-wise deterministic approach and a probabilistic approach.
-Let us also notice that a weak type of such approximation was studied by F. Baudoin and L. Coutin (see \cite{FB1}) for the SDE driven by fractional Brownian motion with Hurst parameter $1/4<H<1/2$. \\
+The aim of this paper is to study the stochastic Taylor series of the solutions of stochastic differential equations (SDE) driven by general Gaussian process.
+This idea was first introduced by R. Azencott \cite{Aze} and G. Ben Arous \cite{G.Ben} when the SDE is driven by Brownian motion.
+A convergence result for the stochastic Taylor series was established on a non-empty time interval by G. Ben Arous, using the $L_{2}$ bound of iterated integrals of Brownian motion and a Borel-Cantelli type argument (see also F. Castell \cite{Cast}).
+Furthermore, a Castell expansion for the solution of SDE driven by Brownian motion was first proved by F. Castell \cite{Cast} using the methods introduced by R. Azencott \cite{Aze}.
+This convergence result has been extended by F. Baudoin and X. Zhang \cite{FB3} to SDE driven by fractional Brownian motion (fBm) with Hurst parameter $H>1/2$, using both a pathwise deterministic approach and a probabilistic approach.
+A weak type of such approximation was studied by F. Baudoin and L. Coutin \cite{FB1} for SDEs driven by fBm with Hurst parameter $1/4<H<1/2$.
+Our goal is to extend both the convergence and the Castell expansion results for SDEs driven by general Gaussian process.
+Let us summarize some related works on Taylor expansion and Castell expansion.

-In this article, using the rough path analysis developed by T. Lyons, we consider the multidimensional dynamic system $dx_t=V(x_t)dy_t$, where $V: R^n\rightarrow L(\mathbb{R}^{d},\mathbb{R}^{n})$ and the control $y:\mathbb{ R}_{+}\rightarrow \mathbb{R}^{d}$ is not differentiable, but continuous with finite $p-$variation.
-When $1<p<2$, the integral $\int^{t}_{0}V(x_s)dy_s$ is understood in Young's sense(see\cite{Young} and \cite{MZ}).
-And with appropriate regularity on $V(x)$, the existence and uniqueness of the solution of the dynamic system is guaranteed (see \cite{Nualart} or \cite{Ruz}).
-When $p>2$, the rough path theory is the essential tool to study the multidimensional dynamic system $dx_t=V(x_t)dy_t$.
-The main idea of T.\space Lyons is to lift $y$ to the truncated tensor algebra